Snow-Themed Activities for Winter Speech Therapy

 This PDF is the ultimate mixed group activity!
 It is full of interactive elements (such as check boxes and clickable buttons) to keep students engaged in the 6 included activities.
-The goals that can be addressed include story comprehension, basic concepts, vocabulary, formulating sentences, and more!
+SLPs can address comprehension, basic concepts, vocabulary, formulating sentences, and more with this one snow-themed resource.

-And while we're talking about mixed groups....
-If you own this resource you know how easy it is to use for articulation and language.
-Pages 9 and 10 of the PDF each contain a snowy scene, plus prompts right on the page for commonly targeted speech and language goals.
+And while we're talking about targeting multiple goals with small groups– If you own these one-page picture scenes, you know how easy it is to use with both articulation and language students.
+A couple of pages contain a snowy scene with prompts right on the page for commonly targeted speech and language goals.

-This language and reading comprehension deck has one informational passage and one short story with the theme of snow.
-It's the perfect way to engage students as you get some quality data on comprehension questions!
+This language and reading comprehension deck (get it here on Boom) has an informational passage and a short story, both with the theme of snow.
+These texts are the perfect way to engage language students as you get some quality data on comprehension questions!

-Search the following book titles/authors wherever you access digital versions of books (your local library, YouTube, websites, online stores, etc.).
-They would make great additions to your snow theme this year!
+Search the following winter-themed book titles/authors wherever you access digital versions of books (your local library, YouTube, websites, online stores, etc.).
+These children's books would make great additions to your snow theme, while supporting literacy and giving plenty of ways to target speech and language.

 Brave Irene by William Steig